 Up until a few decades ago, we viewed certain plants, insects, and fungi as the primary threat when we really should have been concerned with the chemicals we were using to kill them.
 30% to 90% of pesticides are known carcinogens that can also cause birth defects and nerve damage.
 Eating organic fruits and veggies that have not been exposed to chemicals will limit your exposure.

 Mould and fungus aren't just a pain to clean up if they're forming inside your home, they may also be poisoning you.
 Even a small amount of toxic mould or fungus can cause allergic reactions, asthma, and even heart disease.
 Have a professional take care of mould or fungus issues in your home.
 Deck builders should be especially careful when demolishing old structures as they are more likely to be contaminated.

 Plastics are miracle materials that can be formed into anything, but beware: these chemicals used to soften plastics are chemically similar to hormones and can cause endocrine system damage, especially in kids.
 They typically leech out of plastic wrap and plastic food containers, so avoid these when possible.

-Chorine is used as a cleaner, a boiler water treatment chemical, and (in small amounts) as a tap water purifier.
-Exposure to chorine gas in higher doses can cause lung irritation and asthma along with skin and eye irritation.
+Chlorine is used as a cleaner, a boiler water treatment chemical, and (in small amounts) as a tap water purifier.
+Exposure to chlorine gas in higher doses can cause lung irritation and asthma along with skin and eye irritation.
 Avoid paper plants and chemical based cleaners to limit exposure.